A Million Ways to Die in the West: Development

 A Million Ways to Die in the West originated as an inside joke between Seth MacFarlane and co-writers Alec Sulkin and Wellesley Wild, while they were watching Hang 'Em High (1968).
 The joke evolved into "riffing on the idea of how dull, depressing, and dangerous it must have been to live in the Wild West."
 MacFarlane, a lifelong fan of westerns, began researching the topic, using Jeff Guinn's nonfiction novel, The Last Gunfight: The Real Story of the Shootout at the O.K.
 Corral—And How It Changed the American West as an "invaluable resource," and basis for many of the ways of dying in the film.
 Various aspects of the film were inspired by western films.
-The decision to make Albert a sheepherder was inspired by Montana (1950) and his average, non-confrontational demeanor by 3:10 to Yuma (1957).
+The decision to make Albert a sheepherder was inspired by Montana (1950) and his timid demeanor by 3:10 to Yuma (1957).
 Other westerns that inspired MacFarlane and the crew during writing included Oklahoma!
 (1955), The Man Who Shot Liberty Valance (1962), and El Dorado (1966).
 The film was first announced on December 3, 2012, marking MacFarlane's second foray into live-action directing, after 2012's Ted.
 Tippett Studio was hired to work on the film's visual effects.